Paul Temple

 Paul Temple is a fictional character created by English writer Francis Durbridge.
 Temple is a professional author of crime fiction and an amateur private detective.
-With his wife Louise, affectionately known as 'Steve' in reference to her journalistic pen name 'Steve Trent', he solves whodunnit crimes through subtle, humorously articulated deduction.
+With his wife Louise, affectionately known (and almost exclusively referred to) as 'Steve' in reference to her journalistic pen name 'Steve Trent', he solves whodunnit crimes through subtle, humorously articulated deduction.
 Always the gentleman, the strongest expletive he employs is "by Timothy!".

 Created for the BBC radio serial Send for Paul Temple in 1938, the Temples featured in more than 30 BBC radio dramas, twelve serials for German radio, four British feature films, a dozen novels, and a BBC television series.
 A Paul Temple daily newspaper strip ran in the London Evening News for two decades.

 Overview

 Paul Temple was a professional novelist.
 While he possessed no formal training as a detective, his background in constructing crime plots for his novels enabled him to apply deductive reasoning to solve cases whose solution had eluded Scotland Yard.

 Over the course of each case, Temple eschewed formal interviews or other police techniques, in favour of casual conversations with suspects and witnesses.
 Yet even this informal style of investigation invariably precipitated attempts by the suspects to hamper him, through traps, ambushes, even assassination attempts.
 Always surviving these, Temple would arrange a cocktail party or similar social event at which he unmasked the perpetrator.
 In many of the serials, the perpetrator in question had been operating under an assumed name, as the mastermind of complex criminal operations in the shadows while meeting Temple openly under their true identity.

-At the end of each tale, Paul, Steve and Sir Graham Forbes held a post mortem.
+At the end of each tale, Paul, Steve and Sir Graham Forbes of Scotland Yard held a post mortem.
 Here, Paul explained why certain events in the serial took place, which of these had been red herrings, and which had been genuine clues.
 In general, the serials feature similar types of events, often in the same sequence.